 - We adopt an approach that celebrates diversity in society and looks to national and international influences to enrich the learning experience, which is delivered through carefully planned and sequenced progressive lessons building upon prior knowledge and skills.

 - We teach the curriculum in such a way that makes the learning meaningful for children, enabling problem-solving across all subjects with real-world application of the learning process.
 We meticulously teach and plan for progression of skills and knowledge throughout the curriculum that will prepare the children for a wide range of further education, courses and careers in their later life.
 We work with the community to offer a range of enriching learning experiences, such as an inter-generational project with the early years.

 - To ensure that all children, in all subject areas make at least good progress.

 - We have strong curriculum leadership driven by our subject leads.
 All subjects are taught discretely with P.E. being taught by specialist coaches.
 The P.S.H.E curriculum is delivered through the Jigsaw scheme and the R.E. curriculum is delivered through the Discovery R.E. scheme and we ensure we tailor these learning experiences to the needs of our children.
 We are a dedicated team and ensure that schemes do not restrict learning opportunities.

 - Our knowledge rich curriculum provides our learners with the schema necessary to challenge prior misconceptions.
 We sequence the work so that knowledge and skills build on what has been taught before with a robust assessment of pupil knowledge and pupils’ work.
-We have an ambitious and challenging framework. with clear objectives and success criteria which help pupils to understand important ideas, concepts and procedures.
+We have an ambitious and challenging framework with clear objectives and success criteria which help pupils to understand important ideas, concepts and procedures.